 I am living proof that you can learn to cook (and cook well, if I do say so myself) entirely from cookbooks and the internet.

 As far as a home cooking philosophy goes, I believe food should:

-- Be made of fresh (preferably organic) ingredients.
+- Be made of real, fresh, and preferably organic ingredients.